mishaBogdanov/beginMeshing/README.md

 You just have to pass the path of the model data file, and 3 parameters which I will explain later.

+## jul 15th update:

+since first posting this repo, I made every algorithm much quicker and almost linear in time complexity.

+## Update to creating the 2D unconstrained delaunay triangulation:

+When I first create the super triangle I now keep track of which triangle every point is inside of, even if they're simply floating points (a point which is not part of any triangle).
+I also keep track of which triangles still have points inside, and run a loop which goes something like while(there are still triangles with points inside) pick the first triangle with points inside, pick the first floating point in the triangle, and perform a breadth first search on the triangles around to see which ones have the point inside the circumcircle.

+While this algorithm might be slower for super small models (~40 triangles) for large models with tens of thousands of triangles we perform significantly less circumcirle tests, rather than before where I checked every triangles circumcircle.
+I was surprised to run some tests and learn that this makes my delaunay triangulation run in what appears to be linear time!

 ## heart of the application: